jan-made/jan.trejbal.land/content/_index.md

 My main responsibility has been to develop and maintain PHP application in the [Azure](https://azure.microsoft.com/).
 I have designed whole scalable runtime and CI/CD process on top of the [Docker](https://docker.com) technology.

-Migration to ASP.NET in July 2018.
+I changed course to ASP.NET in July 2018.
+My responsibility is to maintain authorization against external identity providers and general backed development.

 Technology I mastered for production environment:
 PHP 5.6, then PHP 7.2 - Doctrine - Mariadb - NGINX - Docker - Memcached - ASP.NET Core - PostgreSQL